WiseLabCMU/abstract-dataloader/docs/index.md

 1. Data loading and processing components fragment into an exponential number of incompatible chunks, each of which encapsulates its required loading and processing functionality in a slightly different way.
 The barrier this presents to rapid prototyping needs no further explanation.
 2. The various software components coalesce into a monolith which nominally supports the power set of all functionality.
 However, in addition to the compatibility issues that come with bundling heterogeneous requirements such as managing "non-dependencies" (i.e. dependencies which are required by the monolith, but not a particular task), this also presents a hidden challenge in that by support exponentially many possible configurations, such an architecture is also exponentially hard to debug and verify.

-However, we do not believe that these outcomes are a foregone connclusion.
+However, we do not believe that these outcomes are a foregone conclusion.
 In particular, we believe that it's possible to write "one true dataloader" which can scale while maintaining intercompability by **not writing a common dataloader at all** -- but rather a common specification for writing dataloaders.
 We call this the **"abstract dataloader"**.

 ## Setup